Brunswick County Schools: Governance

 The primary governing body of Brunswick County Schools follows a council–manager government format with a five-member Board of Education appointing a Superintendent to run the day-to-day operations of the system.
 The school system currently resides in the North Carolina State Board of Education's Second District.

-Board of Education
+Board of education

 The five members of the Board of Education generally meet on the first Tuesday of each month.
-The current members of the board are: Catherine D. Cooke (Chair), Ellen G. Milligan (Vice-Chair), Charles W. Miller, Harry E. Lemon Jr., and Gerald D. Benton Jr.
+The current members of the board are: Steven P. Barger (Chairman), Steve Gainey (Vice-Chair), Robin A. Moffitt, Catherine Cooke, and Vickie A. Smith.
+All five of its current school members are members of the republican party.

 Superintendent

-The current superintendent of Brunswick County Schools is Dr. Jerry Oates.
+Dr. Jerry Oates served as the superintendent of Brunswick County Schools until his recent promotion with the North Carolina Department of Public Instruction.
+Mr. Dale Cole has served as the Superintendent of Schools since his exit from Clay County Schools in 2023.

 Member schools

-Brunswick County Schools has 19 schools ranging from pre-kindergarten to twelfth grade.
-Those 19 schools are separated into four high schools, four middle schools, nine elementary schools, one Career/Technical center, and one combined middle/elementary school.
+Brunswick County Schools has 20 schools ranging from pre-kindergarten to twelfth grade.
+Those 20 schools are separated into four high schools, five middle schools, nine elementary schools, one Career/Technical center, and one combined middle/elementary school.